Mannarasala Temple: Vasudeva and Sreedevi

 The omnipresent and omnipotent Nagaraja was greatly pleased with their continuous penance and the love shown to his associates; Nagaraja made himself visible to the couple and blessed them that he would incarnate on the earth as their beloved son.
 He said " I shall assume the form of a serpent and stay here (in Mannarasala) permanently, as long as the sun and the moon are there, showering prosperity on your family and granting protection to all the devotees who come here …".

 Thus Mandarasala, the place filled with Mandara trees, the holy spot where the serpents got shelter, where the earth was fully cooled, became Mandarasala.

 The boon came true.
 The Brahmin lady became pregnant and gave birth to five-hooded serpent-child as well as a human child.
 The two brothers grew up together.
 Initiation ceremonies and Vedic education were carried out at the proper time in the traditional style.
 Nagaraja instructed the younger brother to enter into matrimony for the perpetual reservation of the holy family and he obeyed it.
 When the five-hooded Nagaraja realized that the objectives of his incarnation were realized, he informed the Holy Mother that henceforth he would live at this Illam by entering into Samadhi to bless the devotees.
 Then he suggested certain inviolable rituals and rules for offering worship and then went into the immaculate cellar and vanished.

 (It is believed that even today that five-hooded Nagaraja stays in the cellar doing Tapas for the abound prosperity of his dependents.
 The members of the household always refer to him with great respect and devotion as "Muthassan" and "Appoppan" (Grand father).
 The jungle close by is the exclusive preserve for his unobstructed peregrinations (Appoppan Kavu - Grandfathers' Grove).

 Offerings

 Mannarasala Ayilyam

-Mannarasala Ayilyam is the main Temple festival.
+Mannarasala Ayilyam is the main Temple festival here.
 On the day of Ayilyam asterism in the months of Kanni and Thulam (September and October), all the serpentine idols in the grove and the temple are taken in procession to the Brahmin illom, where the offerings of Nurum Palum (rice flour and milk), Kuruthi (a red liquid made of turmeric and lime) and cooked rice are made.
 The matriarch of Mannarasala Illom carries the idol of the Nagaraja and the procession is conducted with great pomp and rejoicing.